 It is a government regulation that you must use a licensed Bhutanese Tour Operator to book your travel to Bhutan.

-All International tourists wishing to enter Bhutan require a visa which must be pre-arranged through a license Bhutanese Tour Operator or one of their international partners.
+All International tourists wishing to enter Bhutan require a visa which must be pre-arranged through a licensed Bhutanese Tour Operator or one of their international partners.
 Visa clearance must be obtained through your tour operator prior to travel.
-For Indian passport (or VIC) holders, Bangladeshi nationals and persons from the Maldives may obtain a visa on entry.
+For Indian passport (or VIC) holders, Bangladeshi nationals and visitors from the Maldives may obtain a visa on entry.
 There is a misconception that obtaining visa to visit Bhutan is very difficult.
 This is not the case.
 Visas can be obtained in about three working days, if all papers are in order.
 All forms and paperwork will be processed by the local tour operator and the following items are the only things required of you, to process visas for Bhutan

 Bhutanese currency is known as the Ngultrum.
 It's value is tied to the Indian Rupee which is also accepted as a legal tender.
 Most tourist hotels and few shops also accept international currencies like US dollar and the Euro and major credit cards i.e., VISA and Master card are accepted.
 Major convertible currencies and travelers' cheques can be exchanged at banks in all major towns.
+The current exchange rate is US$ 1 = Nu.
+75

 There is no limit on the number of tourists admitted into the country each year.
-In order to protect our culture, traditions and natural environment the government has adopted a strict policy of “High Value, Low Impact Tourism”.
+In order to protect our culture, traditions and natural environment the government has adopted a strict policy of “High Value, Low Volume Tourism”.
 This policy is aimed at attracting discerning tourists that will respect the unique culture and values of the Bhutanese people while also providing the visitors with an unforgettable one of a kind experience.

 The most distinctive characteristic of Bhutanese cuisine is its spiciness.
 Chillis are an essential part of nearly every dish and are considered so important that most Bhutanese people would not enjoy a meal that was not spicy.
 Rice forms the main body of most Bhutanese meals.
 It is accompanied by one or two side dishes consisting of meat or vegetables.
 Pork, beef and chicken are the meats that are eaten most often.
 A wide selection of western and Indian food is also available in many of the restaurants around the country.